Some software has to run outside CageFS to be able to complete its job. This includes such programs as passwd, sendmail, etc.

 Obligatory parameters are ALIAS and path_to_executable.

-•path_to_executable - the path to executable file executed via proxyexec.
+• path_to_executable - the path to executable file which will run via proxyexec.

 Example of a simple command executed via proxyexec: